Unforgettable (2019 film)

 Unforgettable is a 2019 Filipino drama film starring Sarah Geronimo, directed by Perci Intalan and Jun Robles Lana.
 The film was released in cinemas on October 23, 2019 under Viva Films.
 It also stars the celebrity dog Milo, Gina Pareño, Ara Mina, Meg Imperial and Kim Molina.
 Sarah Geronimo won Best Actress Award at the 4th Guild of Educators, Mentors, and Students (GEMS) Hiyas ng Sining Awards.

+Synopsis

+Jasmine, a young woman with autism takes her new found canine friend Happy on a journey to her grandmother in Baguio, where they face challenges and help strangers along the way.